 2. Practice repression a Freudian theory theorizes that it is a defense mechanism that destroys undesired feelings, ideas, and memories in the unconscious.
 This defense mechanism is due to the attempt to resolve and eliminate psychological hurt.

-3. Make reframing a regular habit – reframing is a deliberate conscious act of removing negative thought and emotions and replacing them with positive ones.
+3. Make reframing a regular habit – reframing is a deliberate conscious act of removing negative thoughts and emotions and replacing them with positive ones.

 Ref: Wendy Bruce Martin